Jumma (people)

 The term Jumma (from Jhum cultivation, জুম্ম), also called Pahari (পাহাড়ি) by Bengalis, usually refers to the indigenous tribal peoples of the Chittagong Hill Tracts region of Bangladesh.
 They include the Chakma, Arakanese (Rakhine), Marma, Tripuri, Tanchangya, Chak, Pankho, Mru, Bawm, Lushai, Khyang, and Khumi.

 With the exception of the relatively well-integrated Chakma and Tanchangya, most of the peoples referring themselves Jumma are native speakers of Tibeto-Burman languages, unrelated to the Bengali language spoken by ethnic Bengalis.
 They are religiously and culturally distinct as well, with most being Buddhists, some Hindus, and some being converted Christians and Muslims.
 In addition, they have retained some traditional religious practices.

+Etymology

+The ethnonym "Jumma" is commonly linked to the vernacular term jum or jhum (traditional farming method) for swidden or shifting cultivation, a predominant agricultural practice across many hill groups and was later adopted as a political pan-ethnic identity during the late 20th century.
+Scholarship also stresses that the modern usage of "Jumma" incorporates political mobilization and is not merely a neutral anthropological label.

 Ethnicity

-There are eleven ethnic groups in Chittagong Hill Tracts who are termed as Jumma People.
+There are twelve ethnic groups in Chittagong Hill Tracts who are termed as Jumma People.
 Chakma is the largest ethnic group living mainly in north CHT.
 Marma are the second largest ethnic group living mainly in south CHT.
-There are also Tripuri, Mru, Tanchangya, Bom, Chak people, Khyang, Lushei, Khumi.
+There are also Tripuri, Mru, Tanchangya, Bom, Rakhine, Chak, Khyang, Pankho, Lushei, and Khumi.